 hope and support

 It is completely natural to experience grief after a miscarriage.
-In order to provide support and comfort to our patients who have experienced miscarriage, the Domar Center at Boston IVF is here to help you heal during this difficult time.
+In order to provide support and comfort to our patients who have experienced miscarriage, the Boston IVF Wellness Center is here to help you heal during this difficult time.
 Our specialists can refer you to a psychologist or social worker, who can help you to heal emotionally.

 Boston IVF's Wellness Center offers a free 30 minute session with a psychologist after a failed treatment cycle to provide support as you grieve and to teach you coping skills to use during the next attempt.